 I’m good at telling stories.

-Current projects: a general fiction novel dangerously close to a chick-lit label; a crime novel centered around teens living in the southwest; and a literary selfie of essays
+Current projects: a general fiction novel; a crime novel about teens living in the southwest; a 70s television drama; and a literary selfie of essays

 A lawyer once asked me what I did for a living.